Organizing Successful Bike Trains

 - Download the webinar's Q&A sheet

 Walking school buses are popping up everywhere, but have you seen or heard of a bike train?
 Starting a bike train, a group of children and parents who ride to school together with other families, is a great way to get students actively commuting to school from farther distances.
 Bike trains have the same underlying principles as walking school buses but forming a consistent, sustainable bike train that allows students to safely bicycle to school while parents, teachers and administrators rest easy, requires a deft balance between organization, encouragement and training.
-This webinar hopes to tackle those hurdles and leave attendees with the tools to either tune up their current bike train or start one anew!
+This webinar tackles those hurdles and leaves attendees with the tools to either tune up their current bike train or start one anew!

 - Kiel Johnson, Bicycle Safety Educator, Bicycle Transportation Alliance (Portland, Oregon)